Fukuoka, Japan

 What do expats in Fukuoka appreciate most about the local culture?

 "Expats in Fukuoka often appreciate the city's vibrant and diverse food culture, which includes local specialties like Hakata ramen and fresh seafood.
 They also value the local people's friendliness and willingness to help, even if there's a language barrier.
 The city's cleanliness and safety are also highly appreciated, making it a comfortable place to live.
 The blend of modern and traditional Japanese culture in Fukuoka is another aspect that expats find appealing.
 They also enjoy the city's festivals and events, which provide opportunities to engage with the local community and experience Japanese traditions.
 The efficient public transportation system is another feature that expats in Fukuoka appreciate.
-Lastly, the city's proximity to nature, including beaches and mountains, offers a balance of city life and outdoor activities that many expats find attractive," wrote one member in Fukuoka.
+Lastly, the city's proximity to nature, including beaches and mountains, offers a balance of city life and outdoor activities that many expats find attractive," commented one expat who made the move to Fukuoka.

 What do expats find most challenging?